How To Catch Any Fish

 Dogtooth Tuna Lures

 Dogtooth Tuna can because caught trolling Rapala type lures.
-The few I have caught were all caught this way.
-Troll on the outside of the reef.
+Troll on the outside of the reef and in the channels between reefs.

 Dogtooth Tuna Baits